+- For more information, read understanding and identifying radicalisation risk in your educational setting.

-- 9.1 There are no known definitive indicators that a young person is vulnerable to radicalisation, but there are a number of signs that together increase the risk.
-Signs of vulnerability include: - underachievement;
+- 10.1 There are no known definitive indicators that a young person is vulnerable to radicalisation, but there are a number of signs that together increase the risk.
+Signs of vulnerability include:

+- underachievement;

 - being in possession of extremist literature;

 - poverty;

 - social exclusion;

 - traumatic events;

 - global or national events;

 - religious conversion;

 - change in behaviour;

 - extremist influences;

 - conflict with family over lifestyle;

 - confused identity;

 - victim or witness to race or hate crimes; and

 - rejection by peers, family, social groups or faith.

-10 Recognising Extremism
+11 Recognising Extremism

-- 10.1 A part of our wider safeguarding responsibilities to identify signs of abuse, we will be alert to early indicators of radicalisation or extremism which may include: - showing sympathy for extremist causes - glorifying violence, especially to other faiths or cultures; - making remarks or comments about being at extremist events or rallies outside school; - evidence of possession of illegal or extremist literature; - advocating messages similar to illegal organisations or other extremist groups; - out of character changes in dress, behaviour and peer relationships (but there are also very powerful narratives, programmes and networks that young people can come across online so involvement with particular groups may not be apparent); - secretive behaviour; - online searches or sharing extremist messages or social profiles; - intolerance of difference, including faith, culture, gender, race or sexuality; - graffiti, artwork or writing that displays extremist themes; - attempts to impose extremist views or practices on others; - verbalising anti-Western or anti-British views; and - advocating violence towards others.
+- 11.1 As part of our wider safeguarding responsibilities to identify signs of abuse, we will be alert to early indicators of radicalisation or extremism which may include, but not limited to - showing sympathy for extremist causes - glorifying violence, especially to other faiths or cultures; - making remarks or comments about being at extremist events or rallies outside school; - evidence of possession of illegal or extremist literature; - advocating messages similar to illegal organisations or other extremist groups; - out of character changes in dress, behaviour and peer relationships (but there are also very powerful narratives, programmes and networks that young people can come across online so involvement with particular groups may not be apparent); - secretive behaviour; - online searches or sharing extremist messages or social profiles; - intolerance of difference, including faith, culture, gender, race or sexuality; - graffiti, artwork or writing that displays extremist themes; - attempts to impose extremist views or practices on others; - verbalising anti-Western or anti-British views; and - advocating violence towards others.